Pseudo-codigo/FulltimeForceTask/README.md

 ## Localization

-Go to `settings` page and change the theme.
+Go to `settings` page and change the language.

 Supported languages are `English` and `Spanish`.